 Savings is something no budget should be without.
 Your budget should treat savings like an expense, not just as what happens with the "leftover" or surplus cash, if there is any.
-But treating savings like an expense, you ensure that you are contributing wherever it is most needed.
-You can have a line item for general savings as well as a category for your emergency fund or savings for a down payment on a home.
+In treating savings like an expense, you ensure that you're contributing money wherever it is most needed.
+For example, you can have a line item for general savings as well as a category for your emergency fund or savings for a down payment on a home.

 While you don't have to track every dollar you spend down to the penny, you should try to accurately account for cash spending.
 Cash spending can easily become the biggest leak in most budgets.
 Cash disappears quickly and if you don't write down everything you spend it on, you'll have a distorted look at your spending and where your money goes.

 7. Realistic Written Goals

 8. Regular Reviews

 Last, but not least, all successful budgeters approach their budgets with the right mindset.
 While it may be tempting to view your budget as being restrictive, it's actually a way to gain control over your money so you can tell your paycheck what to do, instead of the other way around.
 Budgeting can be difficult and even a stressful exercise, but it is necessary for financial success.
-Be keeping positive and staying motivated, you will be well on your way to achieving your financial goals!
+By adopting a positive mindset towards budgeting and staying motivated, you can be well on your way to achieving financial security through budgeting.